 Why study this course

-The final two years look to expand and strengthen your knowledge in architectural engineering.
-You will benefit from advanced learning in design and management and an appreciation of the techniques needed to manage and organise a multidisciplinary engineering design project.
+The MEng degree programme allows you to expand and strengthen your knowledge in civil engineering, and you will benefit from advanced learning in design and management and a multidisciplinary engineering design project.

 AAA-AAB.
 Must include grade A in Maths.
 You will need to pass the science practical element of the A-level if this is part of your programme of study.